ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 Seth was not sure what to do.
 "I come in peace," Seth yelled.
 "I am here on a pilgramage.
 I mean you no harm."

 Seth heard silence return to him.
-Seth looked around, first to his left, then to his right, and he saw no one.
+Seth looked around again and again saw no one.
 Then, Seth looked in front of himself, and saw a person in front of him.

 "Hello friend," the man approached Seth.
 "If you come in peace, then I must cordially invite you to join me in my humble abode."

 Seth was frozen in place.
 He was not sure how to respond.
 Seth looked at the features of this person that was approaching him.
-He was tall, well built, but scarred.
-He could tell that this man had been in some hardships in his days.
+He was tall and well built, but also with many scars.
+The largeness of the man reminded him of his father, but this man was larger than even his own father.
-Perhaps he had fought some wild animals.

 Seth eventually came to himself, and mustered up a response.
 "Yes, I would like that.
 I saw your hut from the hill up there, and was trying to find it.
 I am